ACCEPTING CASES NATIONWIDE

 See If You Qualify!

 1,4-dioxane is a byproduct of industrial products (like soaps, detergents, paints, and cosmetics).
-The EPA, FDA, CDC, and other governmental organizations have labeled 1,4-dioxane as a potential human carcinogen.
+The EPA, National Toxicology Program (NTP), and other agencies have identified 1,4-dioxane as a likely or reasonably anticipated human carcinogen.
+Now, water suppliers are taking legal action in hopes of securing compensation for remediation efforts.

 About the 1,4-Dioxane Lawsuit